aronei44/FastGraph/CONTRIBUTION.md

 1. Variable name must written in english (please dont use your own language)
 2. Always KISS and DRY
 3. happy coding

+# Dont know what you must doing?

+1. open this repository project
+2. get 1 ticket and do it
+3. dont forget about coffee